jimsloan/dogparkapp/content/pages/features/who-is-going/index.md

 toc: true
 weight: 20
 ---
-Looking at the [schedule](/schedule/) you can see who is making plans to visit the park.
+Looking at the [schedule](/schedule/) you can see who is making plans to visit the park and let your friends know the next time you'll be there.